mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 * Configuring the Coordinator Machine to support an additional Agent Collection that includes the new Agent Machines and those Agent Machines created previously.
 * Connecting a new instance of User Console to the Coordinator Machine via its nodeId.
 The new instance of the User Console web server for this scenario will run on a new distinct port and will be bound to the Agent Collection created in this demonstration scenario.

-#### Adding Multiple Agent Machines to the mimik Service Mesh
+#### Running a Scenario with Multiple Agent Machines

-To learn how to add new Agent Machines to the mimik Service Mesh, go [here](./03-multi-agent-architecture/agent-machines/).
+To learn how run a scenario with an Agent Collection of multiple Agent Machines, go [here](./03-multi-agent-architecture/readme.md).

 #### Loading AI Models to the Agent Machines